-The total transport time (or the transport continuum) is calculated from the time a rabbit last had access to feed, water and rest until after unloading from the container at the final destination and when they are provided with subsequent feed and water or slaughtered.
+Time in transit is calculated from the time rabbits are last provided feed and water until they are provided with subsequent feed and water or slaughtered.

 Personnel responsible for rabbit transport must be knowledgeable of and comply with federal and provincial animal transport regulations.